-ECO 3399 Special Topics in Economics
+ECO 3399 Special Topics in Economics 3 SCH

-Prerequisites: ECO 2302, Junior classification

-This course consists of specially scheduled readings on significant issues or topics relevant to the study of economics.
+Prerequisites: ECO 2302, Junior classification 3 lecture hours This course consists of specially scheduled readings on significant issues or topics relevant to the study of economics.

-ECO 4306 Economic Development
+ECO 4306 Economic Development 3 SCH

-Prerequisites: ECO 2302, Junior classification

-This course addresses the most important economic issues faced by developing economies.
+Prerequisites: ECO 2302, Junior classification 3 lecture hours This course addresses the most important economic issues faced by developing economies.
 A special focus is placed on Morocco and the North African and Middle Eastern Economies.
-Students are expected to use economic models to analyze economic questions and to assess economic impacts of development projects.
+Students are expected to use economic models to analyze economic questions and to assess the economic impacts of development projects.
 They are also expected to analyze and suggest sound economic policies.
 Special research projects are assigned and discussed by the students.

-Engineering (EGR)

-EGR 1201 Introduction to Engineering
+Engineering (EGR) 2201 Introduction to Engineering 2 SCH

-Prerequisite: Students should pass all LC modules

-Introduction to the profession and practice of engineering.
+Prerequisite: Students should pass all LC modules 2 lecture hours Introduction to the profession and practice of engineering.
 Problem solving, critical thinking, design, ethics, effective learning, and study techniques.
 Learning styles, working in teams.
 Engineering fields and career planning.
 Engineering challenges facing Morocco and the world in the 21st century.

-EGR 1210 Computer Aided Engineering
+EGR 1210 Computer Aided Engineering 2 SCH

+Prerequisite: 2201

-Prerequisite: EGR 1201 1 lecture hour, 2 lab hours
+1 lecture hour, 2 lab hours